symfony/symfony-docs/components/asset.rst

   versioning strategies for each package;
 * **Moving assets' location** is cumbersome and error-prone: it requires you to carefully update the URLs of all assets included in all templates.
-The Asset component allows to move assets effortlessly just by changing the base path value associated with the package of assets;
+The Asset component allows you to move assets effortlessly just by changing the base path value associated with the package of assets;
 * **It's nearly impossible to use multiple CDNs**: this technique requires you to change the URL of the asset randomly for each request.
 The Asset component